RDFstar/RDFstarTools/README.md

 **New to RDF\*?** If you want to know what RDF* is about, please refer to our short (4-page) paper ["RDF* and SPARQL*: An Alternative Approach to Annotate Statements in RDF."](http://olafhartig.de/files/Hartig_ISWC2017_RDFStarPosterPaper.pdf)

 ## Turtle* Parser
 The Turtle* parser extends the RIOT parser framework of Apache Jena with support for the Turtle* format.
-If you have the RDFstarTools JAR in your build path and you call `LangTurtleStar.init();` before using the parser (e.g., at the begin of your `main` function), the parser should automatically recognize Turtle* files by the extension ".ttls".
+If you have the RDFstarTools JAR in your build path, the parser should automatically recognize Turtle* files by the extension ".ttls".
 Then, the `Triple` objects produced by the parser may have a `Node` object as their subject or their object that is of the type `Node_Triple`.

 To consume the output of the (extended) parser via a `StreamRDF` object you may use the following source code snippet.
 ```